Severe Thunderstorm Warning issued for Erie, Lucas, Ottawa, Sandusky, Wood by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Erie, Lucas, Ottawa, Sandusky, Wood by NWS

-Effective: 2021-09-14 22:01:00 EDT Expires: 2021-09-14 22:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-To report severe weather contact your nearest law enforcement agency.
+Effective: 2021-09-14 21:38:00 EDT Expires: 2021-09-14 22:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+To report severe weather, contact your nearest law enforcement agency.
 They will send your report to the National Weather Service office in Cleveland.
-Target Area: Erie; Lucas; Ottawa; Sandusky; Wood A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1045 PM EDT FOR OTTAWA...ERIE...SANDUSKY...WOOD AND CENTRAL LUCAS COUNTIES At 1000 PM EDT, severe thunderstorms were located along a line extending from 9 miles northeast of Oak Harbor to near Woodville, moving east at 30 mph.
+Target Area: Erie; Lucas; Ottawa; Sandusky; Wood The National Weather Service in Cleveland has issued a * Severe Thunderstorm Warning for Ottawa County in northwestern Ohio Erie County in north central Ohio Sandusky County in northwestern Ohio Wood County in northwestern Ohio Central Lucas County in northwestern Ohio * Until 1045 PM EDT. * At 938 PM EDT, severe thunderstorms were located along a line extending from 9 miles east of Oregon to near Perrysburg, moving east at 30 mph.
 HAZARD...60 mph wind gusts and nickel size hail.
 SOURCE...Radar indicated.
-At 952 pm EDT, a 68 mph wind gust was measured at the Toledo Executive Airport.
-IMPACT...Expect damage to trees and power lines.
-Locations impacted include Bowling Green, Sandusky, Fremont, Port Clinton, Kelleys Island, Put-In-Bay, Perrysburg, Oregon, Clyde, Rossford, Waterville, Northwood, Oak Harbor, Gibsonburg, Genoa, Woodville, Weston, Elmore, Green Springs and Castalia.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...0.88 IN WIND THREAT...OBSERVED MAX WIND GUST...60 MPHalerts.weather.gov
+IMPACT...Expect damage to trees and power lines. * Locations impacted include Toledo, Bowling Green, Sandusky, Fremont, Port Clinton, Kelleys Island, Put-In-Bay, Perrysburg, Oregon, Clyde, Rossford, Waterville, Northwood, Whitehouse, Oak Harbor, Gibsonburg, Genoa, Woodville, Weston and Elmore.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...0.88 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0